-Budgeted cost: £47, 461.05
+Budgeted cost: £33, 887.23

-Activity Evidence that supports this approach Challenge number(s) addressed Small group tuition - phonics and reading recovery; focussed approach to vocabulary 79% pass rate published phonics data for the end of Y1 in 22/23 is the same as the national figure.
-1, 3, 6 understanding.
-(EYFS & KS1) Disadvantaged pupils in this cohort achieved a pass rate of 83%.
-Wellcome Speech and Language intervention Over 40% of EYFS and Y1 cohort require S & L intervention 1, 6 Fluency Reading and Writing Interventions (KS2) In 22/23, published data shows that there are still attainment gaps in KS1 & KS2 in reading and writing especially at the writing greater depth standard.
-1, 2, 4 Maths Catch-Up (LKS2) Published data shows that at the end of KS1, the gap between all pupils and disadvantaged pupils is narrowing.
+Activity Evidence that supports this approach Challenge number(s) addressed Small group tuition - phonics and reading recovery; focussed approach to vocabulary understanding.
+(EYFS & KS1) 80% pass rate published phonics data for the end of Y1 in 23/24 is the same as the national figure.
+Disadvantaged pupils in this cohort achieved a pass rate of 70%.
+1, 3, 6 Wellcome Speech and Language intervention Over 40% of EYFS and Y1 cohort require S & L intervention 1, 6 Fluency Reading and Writing Interventions (KS2) In 22/23, published data shows that there are still attainment gaps in KS1 & KS2 in reading and writing especially at the writing greater depth standard.
+In 23/24, end of KS2 data shows that 80% of disadvantaged pupils achieved the expected standard in reading, compared to 83% of the whole cohort.
+30% of the disadvantaged group achieved the GDS compared to 28% of the while cohort.
+In 23/24, end of KS2 data shows that 70% of disadvantaged pupils achieved the expected standard in writing, compared to 76% of the whole cohort.
+10% of the disadvantaged group achieved the GDS compared to 14% of the whole cohort.
+1, 2, 4 Maths Catch-Up (LKS2) Published data (22-23) and internal data shows that at the end of KS1, the gap between all pupils and disadvantaged pupils is narrowing.
 Internal data also shows that in LKS2 the gap is narrowing.
 Intervention is used to ensure that this is sustainable long term.
 4, 5